-Def and Bendir - The def is one of the most simple percussion instruments.
+Def and Bendír - The def is one of the most simple percussion instruments.
 Nevertheless, people play it all over the Middle East and Central Asia.
 It is a frame drum, which means it has a single piece of hide, usually goat or cow stretched over a wooden hoop.
 It is played with two hands and can yield a large number of tones.
 Because it is so simple and so versatile people in Turkey play the def in all types of music.
 People play it in folk music, in pop music, and also in Ottoman classical music.
 They also change the design to meet different needs.
-A large frame drum with a piece of gut stretched across the hide to make it rate
+A large frame drum with a piece of gut stretched across the hide to make it rattle is called a bendir.
+A def with little cymbals on it, like a tambourine, is called a zillidef, or def with bells.

 Darbuka - The darbuka, or darabuka, is a goblet shaped drum, traditionally made out of clay.
 Now instrument makers also make it out of metal, plastic, or fiberglass.
 It is quite a loud instrument and is often used outside.
 It is one of the important instruments in the fasul or light classical style of music, amongst others.
 This type of music is an urban form based on Ottoman classical music and urban folk music.
-The darabuka is the most important percussion instrument in this group, called a fasul (fahsul) ensemble.
+The darabuka is the most important percussion instrument in this group, called a fasil (fahsul) ensemble.
 This instrument is very popular with Roma musicians.
-Because Roma musicians are the most popular fasul musicians, they often use the darabuka in this ensemble.
+Because Roma musicians are the most popular fasil musicians, they often use the darabuka in this ensemble.